“Help! I’m new! What do I do? What if I…?”

 When is the church open?
 The church is always open for prayer and reflection.

 When is the church office open?
-Our secretary, Jasmine Berg, is here on Thursdays from 10 a.m.-4:00 p.m.
+Our secretary, Susan Robinson, is here on Thursdays from 10 a.m.-4:00 p.m.
 Pastor Sally is often in the office and would be glad to talk with you anytime.

 How do I put someone on the prayer list?
 There are forms in the Narthex(entryway) and in the Parish Hall.
 Fill out the form and put it in the prayer box inthe Narthex, in the offering plate or on the desk in the office.